alex-ong/NESTrisOCR/README.md

 2) Enter your name

 3) Press auto-calibrate.
 The window should snap into place.
-Check that hte game window has been detected.
+Check that the game window has been detected.
 If not, press auto-calibrate another 3-4 times.
 If that still doesnt work, use the +- buttons in "capture window coords" to get the game window.

 4) Auto adjust Lines, Score and Level.
 Micro adjust so that the numbers are close and then re-auto-adjust to get best results.